-We lease our headquarters and sales offices in San Jose, California.
-The building that we are leasing was sold and the new landlord has exercised the right to terminate the lease, effective April 18, 2012.
+As of March 31, 2012 we continued to lease our headquarters and sales offices in San Jose, California.
+We moved to our Company-owned headquarters also located in San Jose, California in May 2012.

 Certain of our facility leases provide for periodic rent increases.
 In September 2004, we signed an agreement with the Chinese local authority to construct a facility in Chengdu, China.
 We have the option to acquire this facility in Chengdu after a five-year lease term, which option became exercisable in March 2011.
-We will likely enter into a purchase agreement for this facility at a date to be determined and as the opportunity necessitates.
-We constructed a 150,000 square foot research and development facility in Chengdu, China which was put into operation in October 2010, and for which we are in the process of negotiating the final payment to the building contractor for changes made during the construction.
-We have accrued \$2.5 million, which is our best estimate at this time.
+We will likely exercise our purchase option and enter into a purchase agreement for this facility in the future.
+We constructed a 150,000 square foot research and development facility in Chengdu, China which was put into operation in October 2010.

-We also lease our sales offices in Japan, China, Taiwan and Korea.
+We also lease our sales offices in Japan, China, Taiwan, Singapore and Korea and our research and development facilities in Finland.

-As of March 31, 2011, our total outstanding purchase commitments with vendors were \$17.5 million, which includes wafer purchases from our two foundries and the purchase of assembly services primarily from multiple contractors in Asia.
-This compares to purchase commitments of \$14.4 million as of December 31, 2010.
+As of March 31, 2012, our total outstanding purchase commitments with vendors were \$25.5 million, which includes wafer purchases from our three foundries and the purchase of assembly services primarily from multiple contractors in Asia.
+This compares to purchase commitments of \$18.6 million as of December 31, 2011.

-Our other contractual obligations have not changed significantly from that disclosed in our annual report on Form 10-K filed with the SEC on March 4, 2011.
+Our other contractual obligations have not changed significantly from that disclosed in our annual report on Form 10-K filed with the SEC on March 12, 2012

-As of March 31, 2011, we had no off-balance sheet arrangements as defined in Item 303(a)(4) of the Securities and Exchange Commission's Regulation S-K.
+As of March 31, 2012, we had no off-balance sheet arrangements as defined in Item 303(a)(4) of the Securities and Exchange Commission's Regulation S-K.